 Broadly speaking, surgery is applied locally, radiation regionally, and chemotherapy systemically.

 Benign tumors don’t infiltrate the surrounding tissue and don’t give rise to metastases; therefore, they can usually be cured through surgery alone.
 In most solid malignant tumors, surgery is used to remove the main tumor mass as far as possible.
-Subsequently, radiation or chemotherapy are applied alone or in combination in order to extirpate any regionally or systemically disseminated tumor cells and thus prevent resurgence of the cancer.
+Subsequently, radiation or chemotherapy are applied alone or together in order to extirpate any regionally or systemically disseminated tumor cells and thus prevent resurgence of the cancer.
 However, leukemias and lymphomas, as well as some specific solid tumors, are treated primarily with chemotherapy.

 As we had seen in Chapter 7, the cells in some of our organs depend on growth stimulation by hormones.
 Tumor cells originating in these organs may retain this hormone dependency; important examples are breast and prostate cancers, which often remain dependent on growth stimulation by sexual steroid hormones.
 In such cases, withdrawal of the hormonal stimulus, using receptor antagonists or inhibitors of hormone synthesis, can be an effective part of chemotherapy.
 Where such specific hormone dependency does not exist, broadly cytotoxic drugs that interfere with mitosis, DNA synthesis, or other fundamental aspects of cell biology are often the only option.
-In any case, such cytotoxic drugs are part of most combination regimens.79
+In any case, such cytotoxic drugs are part of most combination regimens.83

 It is important to understand that cytotoxic drugs don’t simply disrupt and destroy the cancer cells with brute force.
 Instead, they trigger regulatory pathways within the cell that initiate programmed cell death, or apoptosis.
 Accordingly, mutations that inactivate apoptotic pathways are often responsible for resistance of tumor cells to chemotherapy.